elixirschool/elixirschool/lessons/advanced/gen-stage.md

 ]
 ```

-Now that we've configured two consumers let's see what we get if we run our application now:
+Now that we've configured two consumers, let's see what we get if we run our application now:

 ```shell
 $ mix run --no-halt